kkshivani18/terraform-learn/README.md

         terraform workspace select dev
         terraform workspace select prod
       ```
     **Listing All Workspaces**
     To list all available workspaces, use the terraform workspace list command:

       ```bash
         terraform workspace list
       ```

-Using Workspaces for Environment Management
+  **Using Workspaces for Environment Management**
   Workspaces streamline environment management by providing a clear and organized way to handle multiple environments.
-Here are some benefits and practices for using workspaces:
+Here are some benefits and practices for using
+  workspaces:

-Benefits of Using Workspaces
+  **Benefits of Using Workspaces**
-Isolation: Each workspace has its own state file, ensuring that changes in one environment do not affect others.
+    - Isolation: Each workspace has its own state file, ensuring that changes in one environment do not affect others.

-Consistency: Workspaces promote consistent infrastructure deployment across different environments.
+    - Consistency: Workspaces promote consistent infrastructure deployment across different environments.

-Simplicity: Simplifies the management of multiple environments without duplicating code.
+    - Simplicity: Simplifies the management of multiple environments without duplicating code.

-Example Configuration Using Workspaces
+  **Example Configuration Using Workspaces:**
-Here's an example of how you can use workspaces to manage different environments:

-Create Workspaces:

-bash
+    **Create Workspaces:**
+      ```bash
       terraform workspace new dev
       terraform workspace new staging
       terraform workspace new prod
+      ```

-Switch to the Desired Workspace:
+    **Switch to the Desired Workspace:**

-bash
+    ```bash
     terraform workspace select dev
+    ```

-Apply Configuration in the Workspace:
+    **Apply Configuration in the Workspace:**

-bash
+    ```bash
     terraform apply
+    ```

-Switch to Another Workspace and Apply Configuration:
+    **Switch to Another Workspace and Apply Configuration:**

-bash
+    ```bash
     terraform workspace select staging
     terraform apply
-By following these steps, you can ensure that each environment is managed independently with its own state file.
+    ```